jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 Date: 05/12/22
 1) Now I just used a single file from the multiple splited to do the pre-processing and tesitng of the code.
-2) Jakob will not implement it on the full dataset as he is able to load and process the dataset on his Computer.